Newark Police Camera System Relies On Residents, Stirring Privacy Concerns

 Newark, New Jersey's largest city, is taking the concept of a neighborhood watch to a whole new level.

-The city is installing hundreds of surveillance cameras around the city to create a virtual block watch.
+The city is installing hundreds of surveillance cameras to create a virtual block watch.

 Some residents are concerned about the technology's implications for people's privacy.